simpleanalytics/blog/_posts/2022-07-05-why-you-should-reconsider-using-google-analytics.md

 Google Analytics is one of the best free tools Google has ever created.
 55% Of the existing websites use an analytics tool, and [85%](https://w3techs.com/technologies/overview/traffic_analysis) of those use Google Analytics.
 It is the default analytics tool for the internet, but with the privacy issues going on and the change to GA4, I asked myself this question: Do I really need Google Analytics?

 Here is why I believe most of us can live without Google Analytics.

+1. Why now?
+  1.1 Google is sunsetting Universal Analytics in favor of GA4 1.2 Google Analytics privacy issues
+2. Why you should remove Google Analytics
+  2.1 Google Analytics is an overly complex analytics tool 2.2 Cookie banners hinder your website UX
+  2.3 Google Analytics affects your website performance 2.4 Google Analytics data is inaccurate
+  2.5 Google Analytics requires a lengthy Privacy policy 2.6 Stop collecting everything for the sake of collecting data 2.7 Let users know you care about their privacy
+  2.8 Be part of the solution, not the problem

-Let's dive in!
+We're covering a lot of ground so let's dive in!

 ## 1. Why now?